RobertoPrevato/jekyll-now/_posts/2017-05-09-LRU-caching-in-JavaScript.md

 ---
 layout: post
-title: Example HTTP POST LRU caching in JavaScript
+title: HTTP POST LRU caching in JavaScript
 ---

 I recently published in GitHub the second version of a [library of mine](https://github.com/RobertoPrevato/KingTable), that allows implementing administrative tables with small amount of code.
 The first version of this library helped many, who contacted me in the last months, asking things and giving great advices; so I decided to create a new, improved version, in plain vanilla JavaScript, ES6.